Forest School Level 3 Training FAQs

 How long does the training take?

-You will have a total of 8 days of hands-on tuition in the woods, the rest is up to you!
+You will have a total of 9 days of face-to-face tuition in the woods, and a year of supported self-study.

 Will the course be just focused on teaching school children?